Your website contact page – is it making friends, or making enemies?

 When talking to clients about designing their website, I quite often get… “oh, and my site must have a contact page!”, to which I respond… “sure, what communication method do you want to use, what are the hours that it will be manned, and what is the expected time period for a reply?”.

-Cue silence, a long pause, then… “can’t we just have one of those forms that customers fill out?”, and there is the first step in turning a potential customer into an enemy.
+Cue silence, a long pause, then… “can’t we just have one of those forms that customers fill out?”, and there is the first step in losing a potential customer.

 It is vital when setting up a communication channel for people to contact you that you consider the customer’s experience.
 It is not good enough to ‘tick the box’ and say “yep, there’s a reply form and email address on our contact page… job done”.